-- How should voting be similar to and different from everyday processes? - How to make voting delightful, and have it be one of the easiest interactions with government? - How can voting systems be integrated with other election technology for a more cohesive experience? - How can election systems allow marking a ballot from anywhere?
-(Some parts of the voting process such as ballot marking are easier to make secure that other parts such as vote casting.) - Can voting be personalized and socialized better? - How can guidance address usability, accessibility, and security together?
+- How should voting be similar to and different from everyday processes? - How to make voting delightful, and have it be one of the easiest interactions with government? - How can voting systems be integrated with other election technology for a more cohesive experience? - How can election systems allow marking a ballot from anywhere with both accessibility and security? - Can voting be personalized and socialized better? - How can guidance address usability, accessibility, and security together?